qiime2/paper2/sphinx_docs/index.rst

     can significantly reduce computation time if your machine has access to multiple cores.
 To increase the number of cores you wish to designate to this task, use the ``--p-jobs-to-start`` parameter to change the default value of 1 to a value suitable to your machine.
+As a reminder, if you are following the online version of this protocol, you can skip this step and download the output artifacts and use those in the following steps.

 Deblur generates three outputs.
 An artifact with the semantic type ``FeatureTable[Frequency]``, which is a table of the count of each observed